What is your standard as a Manager or a Leader?

 - Monitor production startup (daily start of shift huddle)

-- Gemba walk with team leader (for waste, safety- go with intent)
+- Gemba walk with the team leader (for waste, safety- go with intent)

 - Complete improvement tasks (documentation, data collection)